 - 2x - 5 + 3x + y = 0 ___ (1)

 3x + y = 11 ___ (2)

-Solution: As we can see that the first equation can be further simplified by adding - 2x and 3x.
+Solution: As we can see that the first equation can be further simplified by combining like terms.
 After simplifying it, we get x+y-5=0.
 From this equation, let us find the value of x in terms of y, which is x = 5-y.
 Now substitute this value in equation 2, we get 3(5-y)+y=11.

 FAQs on Substitution Method

 What is the Substitution Method in Algebra?